open-mmlab/mmaction2/docs/en/user_guides/1_config.md

 - Update keys inside a list of configs.

   Some config dicts are composed as a list in your config.
-For example, the training pipeline `data.train.pipeline` is normally a list e.g. `[dict(type='SampleFrames'), ...]`.
+For example, the training pipeline `train_pipeline` is normally a list e.g. `[dict(type='SampleFrames'), ...]`.
 If you want to change `'SampleFrames'` to `'DenseSampleFrames'` in the pipeline, you may specify `--cfg-options train_pipeline.0.type=DenseSampleFrames`.

 - Update values of list/tuples.

   If the value to be updated is a list or a tuple.
 For example, the config file normally sets `model.data_preprocessor.mean=[123.675, 116.28, 103.53]`.
 If you want to change this key, you may specify `--cfg-options model.data_preprocessor.mean="[128,128,128]"`.
 Note that the quotation mark " is necessary to support list/tuple data types.

 ## Config File Structure

-There are 3 basic component types under `config/_base_`, models, schedules, default_runtime.
+There are 3 basic component types under `configs/_base_`, models, schedules, default_runtime.
 Many methods could be easily constructed with one of each like TSN, I3D, SlowOnly, etc.
 The configs that are composed by components from `_base_` are called _primitive_.

 For all configs under the same folder, it is recommended to have only **one** _primitive_ config.
 All other configs should inherit from the _primitive_ config.
 In this way, the maximum of inheritance level is 3.

 For easy understanding, we recommend contributors to inherit from exiting methods.
-For example, if some modification is made base on TSN, users may first inherit the basic TSN structure by specifying `_base_ = ../tsn/tsn_r50_8xb32-1x1x3-100e_kinetics400-rgb.py`, then modify the necessary fields in the config files.
+For example, if some modification is made based on TSN, users may first inherit the basic TSN structure by specifying `_base_ = ../tsn/tsn_imagenet-pretrained-r50_8xb32-1x1x3-100e_kinetics400-rgb.py`, then modify the necessary fields in the config files.

 If you are building an entirely new method that does not share the structure with any of the existing methods, you may create a folder under `configs/TASK`.